-While vaccines are very safe, occasionally side effects do occur.
-All possible side effects after immunization, called ‘adverse events’, are taken seriously and closely monitored.
-An adverse event is any unwanted medical reaction following immunization, whether it is related to the vaccine or not.
+Immunization is arguably the most effective, lowest cost and safest intervention to improve health in the past century.
+Occasionally side effects do occur.
+All possible side effects after immunization, called ‘adverse events’, are recorded.
+According to the World Health Organization, an adverse event following immunization (AEFI) is any unpleasant medical occurrence following immunization, which may or may not, be related to the administered immunization.
 In Canada, the Canadian Adverse Events Following Immunization Surveillance System (CAEFISS) and the Immunization Monitoring Program ACTive (IMPACT) monitor adverse events after immunization.

 For more information on vaccine safety, see one of the following credible sources:

-The key to understanding vaccine safety is understanding that just because adverse events occur after immunization does NOT mean they were necessarily caused by the immunization.
+Just because adverse events occur after immunization does NOT mean they were necessarily caused by the immunization.